 How the FXBVillage Program operates

-Each FXBVillage serves 80 to 100 families (between 500 and 600 people, mostly children) in an impoverished area over three years.
+Each FXBVillage program serves 80 to 100 families (between 500 and 600 people, mostly children) in an impoverished area over three years.
 Through the delivery of essential services – healthcare, education, nutrition and housing – we ensure that families are thriving and children are able to reach their full potential.
 But the key driver to breaking the cycle over the long term is business.
 It is this element that helps generate the revenue to go on delivering the other drivers to make communities self-sufficient in the long term, and take responsibility for remaining out of extreme poverty.
-FXBVillage beneficiaries receive a comprehensive package of services.
+FXBVillage program beneficiaries receive a comprehensive package of services.

 What makes the FXBVillage Program effective?

-- Low-cost: Each FXBVillage costs approximately $250,000 over three years.
+- Low-cost: Each FXBVillage program costs approximately $250,000 over three years.
 FXB’s financial input is scaled down each year.
 Program participants are required to increasingly contribute to their families’ school and medical costs, taking an active role in building lives of greater self-sufficiency.
 That’s an average cost of only $140 per person per year!

 - Proven success: Over 85% of participating families progress from extreme poverty to self-sufficiency within three years and maintain steady income thereafter.
-Children in the FXBVillage program enrol, remain, and advance in school at higher rates than their peers.
+Children in the FXBVillage program enroll, remain, and advance in school at higher rates than their peers.
 And communities are improved through new sources of clean water, better sanitation, HIV prevention workshops, and shared wellbeing.